nmousa/kennyballou.com/blag/content/blog/elixir_hot_swap_code.markdown

 scheduling, it has the ability to start and stop, load and unload, processes and code similar to how "real" operating systems do.

+>1.
+I like that you start by really positive, and it seems pretty noble to do so.
+However, I am thinking if you should start negative by describing how annoying it would be to not have runtime loading?
+2. Write out operating system?

 This enables some spectacular power in terms of creating deployments and rolling out those deployments.
 That is, if we can provide a particular artifact for the runtime to load and replace the running system with, we can instruct it